VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/PropAnimation.en.md

         - If the original object has collision detection enabled, the exported object will also have collision detection. <br>
         - Even if you move an object in .hem, the collision detection information of the object will not be moved. <br>
         - The first animation in the Motion column will be automatically played when the world starts. <br>
-        If you do not want animations played on world start, please leave the first Motion article blank. <br>
+        If you do not want animations played on world start, please leave the first Motion entry blank. <br>

 ## Controlling animation set to HEOObject